napptive-actions/catalog-push-action/README.md

 Napptive catalog contains a collection of applications ready to be deployed.
 The applications in the catalog are available to all users of the platform.

+Napptive playground simplifies the process to depoy and maintenance cloud-native applications.
+[Get a free account!!](https://playground.napptive.dev/login)

 ## References

 * [Catalog documentation](https://docs.napptive.com/Catalog.html)